Flag of Orlando: Second flag

-The city had one prior flag.
-The first flag, like the current one, was created through a design contest.
+The city's second flag, like the current one, was created through a design contest.
 The contest was sponsored by the Council of Arts and Sciences as well as the Orlando Kiwanis Club.
 It was adopted by the city council on June 2, 1980 and remained in use until the new design was adopted.

 Both the former and current flags of Orlando were horizontal bicolors of white and blue, but in the city's first flag these two stripes were equal in size.
 The flag featured two palm trees, two unidentified buildings, and the Lake Eola fountain in the center.
 Other buildings could be seen behind the fountain.
 The bottom of the flag read "CITY of ORLANDO" surrounded by a light blue color.
 The flag had a light yellow-orange semicircle behind the objects seen in the foreground.

 Current flag

-The current flag of Orlando was redesigned and adopted to celebrate the city's 142nd birthday.
+The flag of Orlando was redesigned through a contest to celebrate the city's 142nd birthday.
 The flag redesign contest was launched on February 15, 2017.
 The Orlando City Council allowed a period of four months for public input and committee discussions.
 The submission process lasted from February 15 to March 22; any individual could submit up to three designs, but they had to be submitted via traditional mail or delivered to one of seven accepted locations.
 The city received more than 1,100 submissions sent from at least seven countries, twelve states, and five local schools.
 The flag was selected from a list of finalists, and on July 24, 2017, it was approved.
 When voted on by the city council, all but one commissioner voted in favor of adopting the flag.
 During the redesign process, the city council met at least six times, during which the council reportedly engaged with 23,000 people via social media and at least 500 residents in person.
 The flag was designed by Tim Eggert, a professional graphic designer and graduate from the University of Central Florida.
 The first raising of the flag was in front of the Orlando City Hall at 1:00 PM, during which the mayor, Buddy Dyer, was accompanied by city commissioners.